intuizi/intuizi-cli/README.md

 audiences, activations, cohorts, and POI data from your terminal, scripts, or CI.

-> **Status: pre-alpha.** This repository was just created and the CLI is under
+> **Status: pre-release.** Under active development and not yet published.
+The
-> active development.
-Nothing is released yet - the interface below describes
+> release pipeline is in place and verified, but no public version exists; the
-> the planned v0.1.0 surface and may change.
+> first will be v0.1.0.

 ## Why a CLI